cesartheroman/cesartheroman/README.md

 🛠️ Tech I use: JavaScript/TypeScript, React, Next.js, Supabase, Python, SQL, AWS, Docker

-🌱 Currently learning: Go, Ruby on Rails, Building AI agents/workflows
+🌱 Currently learning: Go, C/C++, Ruby on Rails, and Building AI agents/workflows

 🤝 Open to: Full-time, contract, or freelance opportunities—let’s build something great together!

 📫 Portfolio: [cesartheroman.com](https://cesartheroman.com/)

-📧 Contact: cesardroman18@gmail.com

 ⚽ When I’m not coding, you’ll find me cheering for (but mostly yelling AT) the Colts or the Mexican National Team, watching rugby or champions league highlights, playing chess, or hanging out with my dog, Benji.